-Are we paddling in the same direction at the same speed (scope, budget and schedule) and not up S*#t Creek?
+Are we paddling in the same direction at the same speed and not up S*#t Creek?

 Team is a common term that is not practiced well.
 I have had the good fortune to have been in high performing teams and the memories and relationships are still important to me.
 My memories connect me to doing a good job, exceeding expectations, learning, celebrating and having a sense of meaning and belonging.
 Teams don’t just happen, are often less effective than a group of individuals and can be terribly inefficient.